Using Perl DBI to publish your data on the web

 perl -MDBD::ODBC -e 'print $DBD::ODBC::VERSION;'

-To show all drivers DBI knows about and their versions:
+To display all drivers that DBI knows about and their versions:

 perl -MDBI -e 'DBI->installed_versions;'

-You do not have to use DBD::ODBC for this tutorial.
-Any other DBD under Perl should work.
+You don't have to use DBD::ODBC for this tutorial.
+Any other DBD driver under Perl should work.

-You probably have the unixODBC driver manager installed if you have the odbcinst command (for ODBC drivers from Easysoft, the unixODBC driver manager is located in /usr/local/easysoft/unixODBC and the odbcinst command in the bin sub directory of that path.
+You probably have the unixODBC Driver Manager installed if you have the odbcinst command.
+For Easysoft ODBC drivers, the unixODBC Driver Manager is located in /usr/local/easysoft/unixODBC and the odbcinst command in the bin subdirectory of that path.
 We used unixODBC 2.2.9 in this tutorial.
-You can find out the unixODBC version you are using with:
+You can find out your unixODBC version with:

 odbcinst --version

-5. To follow this tutorial properly you will really need a web server (like Apache) but it is possible to do without by redirecting the Perl script output to a file and viewing the file in a web browser.
+To follow this tutorial, we recommend that you use a web server like Apache.
+(Although you could redirect the Perl script output to a file and view the file in a web browser instead, if you don't have a web server.)

-If you use a web server, you will need to enable CGI and tell the web server that files ending in the .pl extension are CGI scripts.
+If you use a web server, you'll need to enable CGI and tell the web server that files ending in the .pl extension are CGI scripts.
 Consult your web server documentation for details.

 CGI also defines a method by which a browser can supply information to the program to be run.
-This can be in the form of GETDATA (i.e. elements in the URL which are interpreted as variable declarations) or submitted form data (more of this later).
+This information can be GETDATA (elements in the URL that are interpreted as variable declarations) or submitted form data (more of this later).

 #!/usr/bin/perl -w